hardin253874/rag-chatbot-v3/README.md

 Users upload documents or paste URLs, the system chunks and indexes the content, and then answers natural language questions by retrieving relevant chunks and streaming LLM-generated responses with source citations.

-## Screenshots

-Screenshots of the running application are available in the `playwright_screenshots/` directory.

 ## Tech Stack